Steve Wynn accused of sexual harassment; state to review Everett casino license

-LAS VEGAS (AP/WHDH) — Wynn Resorts is denying multiple allegations of sexual harassment and assault by founder Steve Wynn, detailed in a Wall Street Journal report that sent shares of the casino tumbling 9 percent Friday.
+NEW YORK (WHDH/AP) — Wynn Resorts is denying multiple allegations of sexual harassment and assault by founder Steve Wynn detailed in a Wall Street Journal report that sent shares of the casino company tumbling more than 10 percent Friday.

-One case led to a $7.5 million settlement with a manicurist.
-The detailed report relies on interviews with dozens of people whom corroborate a decades-long pattern of sexual misconduct with female employees.
+One case led to a $7.5 million settlement with a manicurist, the paper reported.
+The detailed report relies on interviews with dozens of people who corroborate a decades-long pattern of sexual misconduct with female employees.

 The company says it is committed to operating with the “highest ethical standards and maintaining a safe and respectful culture.”
-In a printed statement sent to The Associated Press, the company said the allegations are part of a smear campaign related to divorce proceedings from Wynn’s ex-wife.
+In a statement sent to The Associated Press, it called the allegations part of a smear campaign related to divorce proceedings from Wynn’s ex-wife.

 Wynn, who is chairman and CEO of the company he founded, is a titan in Las Vegas and played a major role in the revitalization of the Las Vegas Strip in the 1990s.
 It was Wynn’s company that built the Golden Nugget, The Bellagio and Mirage Resorts in the heart of the town.

+Wynn is building a roughly $2.5 billion resort in the Boston suburb of Everett.
+The resort is slated to open in June 2019.

+A spokesman for Republican Massachusetts Gov. Charlie Baker said he’s “deeply disturbed by these allegations and expects them to be taken seriously.”

-In a lengthy statement, Wynn and his company both attribute the allegations to a campaign lead by Wynn’s ex-wife, Elaine Wynn.
+In a lengthy statement, Wynn and his company both attributed the allegations to a campaign led by Wynn’s ex-wife, Elaine Wynn.

 “The conduct of Elaine during the course of the pending lawsuits has been shocking and deeply disturbing to me personally and as the CEO of Wynn Resorts,” Wynn said.